marcusoftnet/marcusoftnet.github.io/_posts/2019-11-05-talking-about-what-matters-to-us---what-i-learned-from-a-spiritual-day.md

 ---
 layout: post
-title: "Talking about what really matters to us - what I learned from a spiritual day"
+title: Talking about what really matters to us - what I learned from a spiritual day
-author: "Marcus Hammarberg"
+author: Marcus Hammarberg
 date: 2019-11-05 11:08:03
 tags: